coder/websocket/docs/CONTRIBUTING.md

 discussion going and to make sure you do not spend time on a PR that may be rejected.

 The Go module where development occurs is in the [mod](../mod) subpath so that the README.md is immediately visible on the main page.
+I regularly clone the repo with mod as the root to [nhooyr/websocket-mod](https://github.com/nhooyr/websocket-mod) so that all tooling works normally.

 CI must pass on your changes for them to be merged.